 With media, magazines, and friends telling them they have to look a certain way or dress a certain way, we have to make sure we are allowing the truth of beauty in God’s eyes to speak louder to them than these.
 Tell them they are beautiful, talk openly with them about the blindness of this world, speak these scriptures over them daily.

-Please don’t think for a second that they are not being attacked in this way, just because you haven’t seen any signs of it.
+Please don’t think for a second that they are not being attacked in this way, just because you haven’t seen any signs of it yet.
 They may just be hiding it from you or internalizing it.
 As a little girl this was an unspoken torment in my life that no one else knew.
-Look deeper… it is there, this is something that surely every little girl with face at some time.
-When our kids are young satan is trying to get a grip on their little lives before they are strong enough to even know what has hit them.
-Fight momma!
-Fight for your beautiful little girl to know that she is BEAUTIFUL!

 For more homeschooling inspiration, tips and encouragement, make sure to follow KFH on Facebook, Pinterest, Instagram and Twitter, and subscribe to our Newsletter for some FREE GOODIES!